Skip to content

 That’s flipping.
 Organizations are shifting from coding bottlenecks to idea generation bottlenecks.
 When an AI agent can take a well-specified task and execute it in hours instead of weeks, suddenly the constraint isn’t “can we build it?” but “should we build it?” and “how exactly should it work?”

-Some teams are even moving toward what's being called "agent-native architectures"—where prompts to agents define product features rather than detailed code instructions.
+Some teams are even moving toward what’s being called “agent-native architectures” — where prompts to agents define product features rather than detailed code instructions.
 The code becomes an implementation detail.
 The specification becomes the product.

 This is why Steinberger suggests that pull requests might become “prompt requests.”
 Instead of reviewing code line-by-line, you review the instructions that generated the code.
 If the tests pass and the behavior is correct, the implementation is secondary.

-What This Means for Agentic Engineering in Your Business
+What This Means for Agentic Engineering

 Where AI Coding Agents Fall Short